maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/Misc. Problems.md

 	- set currentNode to the root, preorderPos to 1 and inorderPos to the position of the root in the inorder traversal (find it in a while loop)
 	- while preorderIndex != n
 		-

+## Red-Black Card Game
+>[!Statement]
+>Two players each receive $\frac{n}{2}$ cards, where each card can be red or black.
+The two players take turns; at every turn, the current player puts the card from the upper part of his / her deck on the table.
+If a player puts a red card on the table, the other player has to take all cards from the table and place them at the bottom of their deck.
+The winner is the player that has all the cards.
+>
+>Requirement: Given the number $n$ of cards, simulate the game and determine the winner.

+## Robot in a maze:
+>[!Statement]
+>There is a rectangular maze, composed of occupied cells $X$ and free cells $*$.
+There is a robot $R$ in this maze and it can move in 4 directions: $N, S, E, W$.
+>
+>Requirements:
+>- Check whether the robot can get out of the maze (get to one border of the maze)
+>- Find a path that will take the robot out of the maze (if it exists)

+This is basically just Lee's algorithm